 TL;DR

-• Playwright is Microsoft’s browser automation framework with auto-wait and built-in assertions
+- Playwright is Microsoft’s browser automation framework — auto-wait, built-in assertions, 3 browser engines

-• Parallel execution out of the box — runs tests faster than Selenium or Cypress
+- Free parallel execution out of the box — 3-5x faster than sequential Selenium or Cypress

 Your Selenium tests run for 45 minutes.
 Your Cypress tests can’t run in parallel without paying for their cloud.
 Your testers spend hours debugging flaky waits.